To get ahead you have to stay informed.

 Personal Loan vs. HELOC: Home Remodeling

 The average home remodel cost ranges from $19,800 to $73,200.
-While some lenders may offer a personal loan of up to $100,000, other lenders may only smaller amounts like $20,000.
-If that’s the case, a HELOC is your best option, assuming you have enough equity in your home.
+While some lenders may offer a personal loan of up to $100,000, other lenders may only offer smaller amounts like $20,000.
+If that's the case, a HELOC is your best option, assuming you have enough equity in your home.

 Another factor in a home remodel is the timing.
 Home remodels typically take several months to complete.
-That means you likely won’t need it quickly or all at one time.
+That means you likely won't need it quickly or all at one time.
 Because remodeling is a large expense that takes a long time to complete, a HELOC is a better option.
-A HELOC offers a lower interest rate, gives you the flexibility of borrowing the money only when you need it, and typically allows you a longer time period in which to pay it back.

 Result: For expensive long-term projects like a home remodel, a HELOC is a better option.